 Mark Goodwin, head of developer Apex Wind Energy, says his company was "on pins and needles" over the "fiscal cliff" negotiations.
 It was worried about extension of the tax credit, which keeps wind energy prices competitive with electricity produced from fossil fuels.

-GOODWIN: Without the PTC, the cost of wind energy, you know, for, you know, a specific project is going to be about a third higher.
+"Without the [tax credit], the cost of the wind energy for a specific project is going to be about a third higher," Goodwin says.

-BEN-ACHOUR: Congress ended up at the last minute renewing the tax credit for a year, but the industry had no idea which way it would go, so they had to prepare for the worst.
+Congress renewed the tax credit for a year, but the industry had no idea which way it would go, so it had to prepare for the worst.
 Nobody wanted to gamble on starting a project that wouldn't be competitive.
-So after rushing to complete as many projects as possible, before the tax credit expire, developers including APEX just stopped - stopped planning for the future.
+So after rushing to complete as many projects as possible before the tax credit expired, developers stopped planning for the future.
 Some companies had to lay off workers.
 Some manufacturers went bankrupt.

-APEX stopped hiring and tried to hold on to the workers it had.
+Apex stopped hiring and tried to hold on to the workers it had.

-GOODWIN: APEX had 60 people so we really had to push the I believe button to keep them on payroll that the policy would come back.
+"Apex has 60 people, so we really had to push the 'I believe' button to keep them on payroll that the policy would come back," Goodwin says.

-BEN-ACHOUR: Firms can start planning again and it takes about a year and a half to build a wind farm.
-So a lot of wind farms might come online in 2014.
-But alongside all of this up and down, is a debate in Congress over whether the wind industry deserves to have a tax credit that's propped it up for two decades.
+Firms can start planning again.
+Since wind farms take about a year and a half to build, new ones might start coming back online in 2014.
+But alongside all of this up and down is a debate in Congress over whether the wind industry deserves to have a tax credit that has propped it up for two decades.

-CLAVENNA: Even the wind industry is saying we need these subsidies but it's OK to phase them out over six to 10 years.
-It is subsidy dependent, though it's getting very close to not being.
+"Even the wind industry says we need these subsidies, but it's OK to phase them out over six to 10 years," he says.
+"It is subsidy-dependent though it's getting really close to not being."